 Content is what you’re displaying to your patients through your digital signage.
 It can include streaming entertainment channels, ads, reviews, health and safety information and anything else you want to share with your patients.

-What types of digital signage are best for healthcare facilities?
+What types of digital displays are best for healthcare facilities?

 There are lots of different ways to customize your digital signage solution so that it meets your healthcare facility’s goals.
 For example, the small waiting room ideas will differ greatly from large waiting room ideas when it comes to digital signage.
 That means there is no inherently right or wrong digital signage selection.
 Rather, you should just pick whatever helps you reach your goals.

 For example, you might want to begin allowing patients to check themselves in.
 If so, you would want to choose touchscreen digital signage so that you can use them to create interactive kiosks.